Frequently Asked Questions

 Unlike Planning Permission building control do not have to consult adjoining owners about Building Regulation applications.
 It is up to your neighbours to safeguard their property or rights if a proposal interferes with these.
 It is advisable to let neighbours know before starting work about proposals that may affect them.
 However if you are building on or close to the boundary, the Party Wall Act may also apply.

 Once the Approval has been granted, what is the deadline for completing the work?

-You must start the work within 3 years, or the council can serve you with a notice declaring your plans of no effect, which means they are out of date, and you will need to submit a fresh application with the appropriate fees.
+You must start the work within 3 years, or the council will serve you with a notice declaring your plans of no effect, which means they are out of date.
+If this happens then you will need to submit a fresh application with the appropriate fees.
 However, once the work has started on site (within 3 years of submission of the application) there is no set time limit for completing the work, but our fees are based on the assumption that work will be completed within 2 years of commencement and if works takes much longer than this, then an additional fee may be charged and will be assessed at that time.

 How long will I wait for permission?